-As for myself, my name is Mark Jochim and I have collected stamps off and on for more than forty years.
-I grew up in the United States but moved to southern Thailand more than ten years ago.
-My collections in the States centered around the classic period of 1840-1940 Great Britain and the United States.
+As for myself, my name is Mark Joseph Jochim and I have collected stamps off and on for more than forty years.
+I grew up in the United States but relocated to southern Thailand in late 2004.
+My collections while living in the States centered around the classic period of 1840-1940 Great Britain and the United States.
 I also had a few other country collections, namely Åland, the Faroe Islands, and Pitcairn Island.

-I write about these collections on another blog — Philatelic Pursuits — but found that my writings were becoming rather sporadic.
+I write about these collections on a blog I call Philatelic Pursuits but found that my writings were becoming rather sporadic.
 My job as a teacher intrudes much of the time and I often have to force myself to decide on something to write.
-That is why, at the beginning of July, I started the A Stamp A Day blog.
+That is why, at the beginning of July 2016, I started the A Stamp A Day blog.
 The idea was to go back to the single stamp from each place format with the daily choice limited to those stamps already in my collection.
-It is a great motivator to always know what the next day’s entry will be about.
-I had planned on very brief descriptions but the entries keep getting longer.
-I love doing the research.
-It is, at times, difficult to include which stamp to include from certain countries however.
+It is a great motivator to always knew what the next day’s entry would be about as I worked alphabetically through each using entity.

 One note: I tend to prefer the terms “stamp issuer” or “issuing entity” as many stamps have been released by organizations (the United Nations, for example), occupying forces (Russian Army of the North, to name one), etc. I use the term “countries” interchangeably when it’s clear I’m referring to a group rather than an individual issuer.